tobyscales/ps-gitprofile/README.md

 * Add MacOS support for Cloudshell
 * Add auto-detection of Cloudshell environment
 * add scriptblock logic for import-gitfunction to allow direct import (without dot-sourcing)
-* add faster online detection using try/catch with IWR